-Next, we added a path model to the partial invariant model, using the two factors to predict overall math performance, and overall truancy, respectively, while controlling for SES and gender.
-With the partial invariant model included, we were able to predict the two outcomes separately with a relatively equivalent measurement, which is the prerequisite for meaningful comparisons across groups, without simply ignoring the existence in certain groups of measurement nonequivalence for some of the parameters.
+Next, we added a path model to the partial invariant model, so that the two factors of perseverance were used to predict the overall math performance, and overall truancy, one at a time, while controlling for SES and gender.
+With the partial invariant model included, we were able to predict the two outcomes separately with a relatively equivalent measurement, which is a prerequisite for meaningful comparisons across groups.

-With the change in latent means, regression solution, and estimated correlations between factors and the outcome variables, we were able to compare self-reported conscientiousness and its effects on math and truancy across 9 different major cultures.
+With the regression solution, estimated correlations between latent factors and the outcomes, and the change in latent means, we were able to compare self-reported conscientiousness and its effects on math and truancy across 9 different major cultures, when effects of gender and SES were controlled for.

 Results